Robert Fleck: Managerial career

 After a spell as player-manager with Gorleston, where he won the Norfolk Senior Cup in 2001, he joined Diss Town who play in the Ridgeons League, as manager in the summer of 2002.
 He won the Norfolk Senior Cup again in 2003 and 2005.
 A poor run of form during 2006 saw him sacked on 18 October 2006.
 Fleck returned to employment with Norwich City in May 2007, when he joined the club's scouting network.

 Teaching career

 Fleck is now a teaching assistant at the Parkside School, "a Norwich school for children with complex needs", a career move that developed from running coaching sessions for children at the school.

 Legacy

-Fleck is fourth in the list of Norwich City FC all-time goalscorers, behind Johnny Gavin, Terry Allcock and Iwan Roberts.
+Fleck is fourth in the list of Norwich City's all-time goalscorers, behind Johnny Gavin, Terry Allcock and Iwan Roberts.
 In 2002, Norwich fans voted him into the club's Hall of Fame.

 Personal life

 Fleck is married to a "Norfolk girl" and has an adult daughter who is a beautician.
 While playing, Fleck funded trips for 18 months for a child with a terminal condition.

-Fleck's nephew John plays for Sheffield United.
+Fleck's nephew, John plays for Chesterfield FC.